Yougigun/rag/README.md

    - Wait for services to be ready
    - Show service URLs

-4. **Database migrations** (automatic):
+4. **Database migrations & Kafka setup** (automatic):
-   Migrations in the `migrations/` folder are automatically applied during startup.
-You can also run them manually:
+   Migrations in the `migrations/` folder and Kafka topic creation are automatically applied during startup.
+The system ensures:
+   - Database migrations are applied
+   - Kafka topics are created
+   - Services start only after setup is complete

+   You can also run migrations manually:
    ```bash
    make migrate
    ```